kgiunter/Colors-management/README.md

 ---
 GET /persons
 ---
-Return all persons from persons.csv
+Returns all persons from persons.csv

 GET /persons/{id}
 ---
-Return person with given id from persons.csv
+Returns person with given id from persons.csv

 GET /persons/color/{color}
 ---
-Return all persons with given favorite color from persons.csv
+Returns all persons with given favorite color from persons.csv

 POST /persons
 ---
-Create new person and add him to persons.csv, return all persons from from persons.csv with new added person
+Creates new person and adds him to persons.csv, returns all persons from from persons.csv with new added person